collorg/auto_venv/README.md

 - In Zsh, the `chpwd` hook is called on every directory change
 - In Fish, the PWD watcher runs on every directory change
 - Consider disabling in directories with heavy I/O if needed

+## Development Process

+This project was developed using AI-assisted programming.
+See [DEVELOPMENT.md](DEVELOPMENT.md) for details on the development process and how AI tools were used to accelerate development while maintaining code quality and human oversight.